ncatlab/nlab-content/pages/2/8/7/1/1782/content.md

 Regard the [[stack]] $\mathbf{Vect}^\oplus$ of [[algebraic vector bundles]] on $Sch$ as taking values in [[symmetric monoidal (∞,1)-categories]], via the [[direct sum]] of vector bundles.
 Then apply the [[K-theory of a symmetric monoidal (∞,1)-category]]-construction $\mathcal{K}$ to this, yielding a [[sheaf of spectra]].
-The fact that it is identified with the usual Thomason-Trobaugh K-theory sheaf follows from
+This identifies with the usual Thomason-Trobaugh K-theory sheaf,a fact that follows from

-* Zariski descent for Thomason-Trobaugh K-theory,
+1. Zariski descent for Thomason-Trobaugh K-theory,

-* the Zariski-local equivalence between Thomason-Trobaugh K-theory, Quillen K-theory, and direct sum K-theory.
+1. the Zariski-local equivalence between Thomason-Trobaugh K-theory, Quillen K-theory, and direct sum K-theory.

 ### Relation to non-commutative topology and non-commutative motives
  {#RelationToKKAndMotives}